bagdeabhishek/bagdeabhishek.github.io/musings/obsidian/completed/image-and-text-to-scale-accurate-parametric-3d-models.md

 More explicitly:
 - **Worth doing as a serious applied research / product prototype:** yes
-- **Worth doing as a broad "any photo or words to exact CAD" startup claim:** probably not
+- **Worth doing as a broad “any photo or words to exact CAD” startup claim:** probably not
 - **Worth doing for constrained families like mounts, covers, brackets, adapters, enclosures, battery doors, fixtures:** yes
 - **Worth doing if you need one-shot single-image exact reverse engineering of arbitrary objects:** no, not yet